Sport in India: Sepak takraw

-Lacrosse is a relatively new sport in India, introduced in 2006.
-The governing body for lacrosse in India is the Indian National Lacrosse Federation.
-It is now being played by schools in Shillong, Meghalaya, while being basically nonexistent in the rest of the country.
-No traces of Lacrosse in India can be found on the Internet.

 Winter sports

 Winter sports are common in India in the Himalayan areas.
 Skiing tournaments take place every winter in Gulmarg, and Manali.
 Winter sports are generally more common in the northern states and territories of Jammu and Kashmir, Himachal Pradesh, Uttarakhand, Sikkim, and Arunachal Pradesh.
 Skiing, snow rugby, snow cycling, and snow football are some of the common winter sports played in India.
 Skiing is more popular, although India has taken part in luge in Winter Olympics since 1998.
-Shiva Keshavan is the only Indian to have won medals in international meets in winter sports (Asian Gold 2011, Asian Silver 2009, Asian Bronze 2008, Asian Silver (doubles) 2005, Asian Bronze (singles) 2005), and to have participated in four Olympic Games.
+Shiva Keshavan is the only Indian to have won medals in international meets in winter sports (Asian Gold 2011, Asian Silver 2009, Asian Bronze 2008, Asian Silver (doubles) 2005, Asian Bronze (singles) 2005), and to have participated in six Olympic Games.
 He is the Asian speed record holder at 134.4 km/h, making him the fastest man in Asia on ice.
 Luge is practised in a big way by the mountain residents in an improvised form called "reri".